When you buy through links on our site, we may earn an affiliate commission.

-Go Intense Color Spray comes in six bright and fun colors and isn’t super expensive, meaning that you can try them all.
+Go Intense Color Spray comes in nine bright and fun colors and isn’t super expensive, meaning that you can try them all.
 This spray works exceptionally well on thick, textured, curly or wavy hair.

 The easy wash-out also makes this a good choice to use with kids (just don’t leave them alone with a spray can full of dye).
 So they can have fun, but you don’t have to leave them with blue hair for the next formal family gathering.

 Manic Panic is one of the few on this list that wasn’t created as a hair dye for brunettes.
 Though they’re known for their bright punk/goth tones, these colors give a subtle boost to naturally dark hair.

 If you visit their product page, you will find an option to select your hair dye based on your natural hair color level.
 And there are plenty of shades for unbleached dark hair also.

 Manic Panic is strong enough to show up without bleach, and your hair’s natural darkness will keep the color in a workplace-with-a-dress-code friendly hue.

 The only negative is that they have slightly fewer color choices than some others on this list.
 If you have naturally brown hair that you don’t want to bleach, Manic Panic could be your best choice for a subtle color pick-me-up.

 As a bonus, they’re cruelty-free and vegan.